Cherreads

 Once she sees that both fighters are ready, "Begin!"
 Mavena announces.

-Without hesitation, Daniel charges at Sasha, every muscle in his body primed for the clash.
-His mind laser-focused.
+Without hesitation, Daniel charges at Sasha, every muscle in his body prepared for the clash.
+His mind was laser-focused on her vitals.

-With a fluid motion, she grips her chakram, hurling it toward him with an overhand throw so fast that it almost seems to appear out of nowhere.
+With a fluid motion, she grips one of her chakrams, hurling it toward him with a fast overhand throw.

-Daniel reacts instinctively, raising his staff just in time to intercept the whirling disc.
+Daniel reacts immediately, raising his staff just in time to intercept the whirling disc.

 The impact rattles his arms, sending a jolt of pain through his shoulders, but he maintains his stance.